ptgott/comment-navigator/ROADMAP.md

      3. Apply the filters (FiltrationRecord)
      4. Refresh the navigator

+- e2e tests

+## Features for after the MVP

 - Slider for comment navigation.
 Each stop becomes another comment.
 Start by dispatching a click for every stop

 ## Tooling

+- Follow JSDoc conventions more consistently in comments (https://jsdoc.app/about-getting-started.html), e.g. enforcing the `/** */` syntax.
+Then generate docs.
 - Set up a build script with TypeScript and WebPack

 ## Deployment